mattmallencode/crm/README.md

 *Requirement ID: 5*

 *Satisfies User Story: 2*

 A user must be able to accept an invitation to a team.
 They can achieve this by clicking the invitation link they received in their email and then logging in.
 A user may only accept the invitation if they're not already a member of a team and log in using the same email the invitation was sent to.

-#### Contact Information Management
+#### Contacts: Create, Read, Update, and Delete (CRUD)

 *Requirement ID: 6*

-*Satisfies User Stories: 3 - 6, 10, 12 - 18*
+*Satisfies User Stories: 3 - 6

-A user must be able to manage and organize their contact information by being able to create, edit, view, delete, search, sort and filter deals.
+A user must be able to interface with Sherpa's contacts database and achieve all of the basic CRUD operations with their team's contact data by interacting with the web app i.e. forms and buttons, not SQL.

-#### Google Account Integration
+For create operations users must provide at least an email for the new contact (all other data is optional).
+For create and update operations user must provide a unique email address e.g. they can not update the email of an existing contact to match the email of another contact.

+#### User Profile and Logout

 *Requirement ID: 7*

-*Satisfies User Story: 26*
+*Satisfies User Story: 7, 8*
-A user must integrate their Google account with their Sherpa account in order to avail of Sherpa's integrated Google features for contact relationship management.

-#### Contact Relationship Management
-*Requirement ID: 8*

-*Satisfies User Stories: 16 - 25*
-A user must be able to manage their relationship with a customer using a dedicated page per customer where they are able to use the Notes, Email, Tasks and Meeting features.
+A user must be able to view a profile page with their account information.
+Furthermore, they must be able to logout of their account, meaning their session (authentication cookies etc) will be cleared and they will have to use their username and password again if they wish to resume using the application.

-#### Deal Management
+#### View and Leave Teams

-*Requirement ID: 9*
+*Requirement ID: 7*

-*Satisfies User Stories: 27 - 33*
+*Satisfies User Story: 9, 10*

-A user must be able to manage and organize all of their team's deals by being able to create, view, edit, close, sort, filter and search deals
+A user must be able to view a page that lists all of the members of their team.
+On this page, they will be given the option to leave their team (this will also feature a "are you sure?" (or similar) checkbox.

 ## Design

 ### Data Models

+This section will describe "data models" which represent the relational data of various entities in Sherpa e.g. users, and can ultimately be viewed as descriptions of SQL tables.

 #### Users
 The following table describes the data model used for "user" entities i.e. user accounts.